 Attenborough, Richard (narr).
 Cinderella and fifteen favourite children's songs.
 1959.
 [10" disc].
 Auckland: Children's Record Guild of New Zealand.

 Film and television have a rich history in New Zealand, beginning in the early 20th Century.
-While many film titles have been lost, or exist in fragments, Hocken Collections holds early examples of New Zealand film including copies (on VHS tape) of films by local film pioneer Rudall Hayward, notably Daughter of Dunedin (1928), starring local movie star and Miss New Zealand 1927, Dale Austen.
-The Hocken collects motion picture films related to New Zealand or New Zealanders from all genres including documentary across the 20th and 21st centuries.
-These films are collected on DVD, Blu-Ray and VHS.
+While many film titles have been lost or exist in fragments, Hocken Collections holds early examples of New Zealand film, including copies (on VHS tape) of films by local film pioneer Rudall Hayward, notably Daughter of Dunedin (1928), starring local movie star and Miss New Zealand 1927, Dale Austen.
+The Hocken collects motion picture films related to New Zealand or New Zealanders from all genres, including documentary, across the 20th and 21st centuries.
+These films are collected on DVD, Blu-Ray, and VHS.

 Television broadcasting was introduced in New Zealand in 1960, though local experiments in the medium date back to 1929.
 Hocken Collections holds copies of many television productions on VHS and DVD.
 Genres represented include drama, comedy, documentary, children and young-adult shows, and general-interest programs.
-Documentation relating to the history and production of television in New Zealand is also held the ephemera, publications, and archives collections.
+Documentation relating to the history and production of television in New Zealand is also held in the ephemera, publications, and archives collections.

-There are over 1,100 film, television and documentary titles held at Hocken Collections.
+There are over 1,100 film, television, and documentary titles held at Hocken Collections.